 Under ordinary circumstances, your pet may be a very calm, docile individual.
 However, when experiencing pain or fear, even the most placid animal may bite or scratch unexpectedly.
-It is best to use caution when handling and transporting an injured pet, even if you doubt they would ever hurt you.
+It is always best to use caution when handling and transporting an injured pet, even if you doubt they would ever hurt you.

 Recommendations for handling an injured or frightened pet